Back

 What is a 504 Plan?

-At Athenian Schools, we ensure that the process for obtaining a 504 plan is straightforward and supportive.
-If you believe your child may benefit from a 504 plan, the first step is to contact our 504 Coordinator, Tammie Bankhead, at tammiebankhead@aea.rocks to schedule an appointment.
+At Athenian Schools, we ensure that the process of obtaining a 504 Plan is straightforward and supportive.
+If you believe your child may meet the requirements for a 504 Plan and may benefit from accommodations, the first step is to contact our Student Services Director, Zac Hancock, at zachancock@aea.rocks

 Explore Athenian Schools